duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 raid is arranged into different levels
 `and these different levels are different from each person you may ask lmao`

-data copying techniques whihc differ based on raid level
+data copying techniques which differ based on raid level
 - data mirroring
   - logical disk consists of two physical drives
   - every write carried out on both drives